edbury/gremlin-camp/src/site/notes/spaces/mosh/mocs/mothership.md

 I'm currently working on notes regarding [[spaces/mosh/support/a campaign structure for Mothership\|a campaign structure for Mothership]] based on [[spaces/mosh/areas/sources/A Pound of Flesh\|A Pound of Flesh]].

 Notes on my home campaign are filed under [[spaces/mosh/support/TFG\|The Future Game]].

+These notes are gathered under the #mosh tag.

 ## Bookshelf